Appverse/cordova-plugin-asset-crypt/README.md

 ## License

-     Copyright (c) 2016 GFT IT Consulting, S.L.U.
+     Copyright (c) 2015 GFT Appverse, S.L., Sociedad Unipersonal

      This Source  Code Form  is subject to the  terms of  the Appverse Public License Version 2.0  ("APL v2.0").
-If a copy of  the APL  was not  distributed with this file, You can obtain one at <http://appverse.org/legal/appverse-license/>.
+If a copy of  the APL  was not  distributed with this file, You can obtain one at <http://appverse.org/#/license/information>.

      Redistribution and use in  source and binary forms, with or without modification, are permitted provided that the  conditions  of the  AppVerse Public License v2.0